lit/lit-element/README.md

     if you're using a compiler that supports them, like [TypeScript](https://www.typescriptlang.org/) or [Babel](https://babeljs.io/).
     * With a static `properties` getter.
     * By manually writing getters and setters.
 This can be useful if tasks should be performed when a property is set, for example validation.
-Call `invalidateProperty(name, oldValue)` in the setter to trigger an update and use any configured property options.
+Call `requestUpdate(name, oldValue)` in the setter to trigger an update and use any configured property options.

     Properties can be given an options argument which is an object that describes how to